 Not everyone serving in the IDF is a combat soldier.
 Some serve as engineers, paramedics, intelligence officers, or even graphic designers or photographers.

 Some other positions for recruits with creative talents include the army’s popular radio station Galatz, a magazine, several social media accounts ranging from Twitter to TikTok, an orchestra, a choir, and more!

 10. The IDF is frequently recognized as one of the most LGBT friendly armies in the world

 Israel is the only army in the Middle East that recruits LGBT soldiers!
 The IDF also offers a number of free health services to LGBT soldiers and all of the same benefits to same-sex couples that it does to heterosexual couples.
 There is even a Gender Affairs Unit in the army that ensures the IDF is a safe and open place for all.

 We’ve officially hit 10 facts, but we all know there are hundreds of reasons to be proud of the IDF.
 However, we shouldn’t only think about the sacrifices and achievements of the IDF once a year on Independence Day.
-If you want to wear your pride and show the world you support Israel’s soldiers, we have a wide selection of IDF-themed shirts, hats, jewelry, and other accessories that are perfect for showing off your support of the Israeli Army every day of the year.
-Check out our hand-picked favorites or view our full selection here.
+If you want to wear your pride and show the world you support Israel’s soldiers, we have a wide selection of IDF-themed shirts, hats, jewelry, and other souvenirs that are perfect for showing off your support of the Israeli Army every day of the year.